chamoda/chamoda.github.io/about.md

 ---
 title: About
 layout: page
-permalink: /about/index.html
 ---

 <h2>About</h2>

-<p>I'm an ios/android developer who is devoted towards the creation of revolutionary software, particularly in the field of mobile application development.
+<p>I'm an ios/android developer who is devoted towards the software, particularly in the field of mobile application development.
 I'm passionate about quality, and find myself drawn to system design and user interface construction as outlets for my creative energy.
 Complex and difficult problems excite me, and my ambition is to further the capabilities of modern computing by collaborating with driven individuals in the production of elegant software solutions.
 </p>

 <h2>Specialties</h2>